theresamclaird/coderetreat-react-ts/docs/conways-game-of-life.md

 x x o      x x o
 ```

 In the first generation the middle cell is alive and has exactly one live neighbor (bottom-right).
-Because it has fewer than two live neighbors, it is dead in the next generation.
+It dies in the next generation due to underpopulation.

 2. **Overpopulation** — Any live cell with more than three live neighbors dies.